RonnieLast/esphome-dual-zone-heating-controller/README.md

 It's designed to be a stand-alone system and not dependant on Home Assistant - it includes the following features:

+ - OLED display
+ - Three zone multifunction buttons with LED status
  - RTC clock and battery
- - LCD display
- - Three zone multifunction buttons with LED status
  - Internal schedules
  - Boost functions over REST as well as exposed to HA
  - MQTT communication to HA
+ - Internal thermostat